 I will offer a couple things that I have been responding to considering that, and it’s that I probably went two directions with it.
 I probably did feel like I was giving away too much of my pessimistic and nihilistic beliefs on this record, and it’s something I do sincerely try to keep at bay.
 I have a sensitivity, and maybe if you look at interviews I’m repeating myself, and I’m sorry, but I have a kind of a sensitivity to being too grim.
 The sensitivity is based on knowing that there are people out there who listen to what I do but also might be having problems with things like clinical depression and I don’t want to make things worse.
 I want to write something that people can relate to and bring catharsis because they can relate to it, but I don’t want to write the lyric of like, “Go ahead and slit the wrist.”
 That’s not how I feel, and of course that’s not how most people feel that way.

-But part of this was also looking back at The Ugly Organ and realising that Ugly Organ actually has these kinder moments throughout the album of redemption and maybe even optimism or faith.
+But part of this was also looking back at The Ugly Organ and realizing that Ugly Organ actually has these kinder moments throughout the album of redemption and maybe even optimism or faith.
 And I think I got away from that for a lot of years.
 I forgot about that more well-rounded type of album, or even just message.
 And I wanted that.
 I think it’s more that I wanted that because, and I think I’m going to come full circle here, because of what I was writing ultimately felt darker than what I had been writing.
 So I think I had to come up for air and be like, “Is that all you’re gonna do and just be really cynical?”
 And that’s when I started looking at the back catalog and trying to understand where I’m getting off course and how to proceed.
 So leaning back on Ugly Organ, it was nice to have a glimmer of hope.

 That’s interesting, because Vitriola does have those moments of redemption and hope, but to achieve that, you kind of have to show the other side first, right?
 You can’t just be like, “Well, everything’s great now, so let’s not discuss what happened at the start.”
 Was there any consideration to that idea when you were starting to work on this?